 How is breathability measured in a rain jacket?

 Two types of laboratory-bestowed ratings quantify breathability.
 The first and most seen is Moisture Vapor Transmission Rate (MVTR).
-MVTR measures the rate at which moisture (your sweat) permeates through the fabric.
-The higher the MVTR rating, the better, with good values starting around 10,000.
+MVTR measures the rate at which water vapor (your sweat) permeates through the fabric.
+The higher the MVTR rating, the better.
+Good values of MVTR start around 10,000.

 The second is Resistance to Evaporative Heat Loss (RET), which measures the material’s resistance to water vapor.
 The lower the RET, the better the breathability.

-In theory, these numbers correlate to the breathability of the jacket.
+In theory, these numbers correlate to the jacket’s breathability.
 In practice, many other factors impact a jacket’s comfort and breathability, and we prefer comparing performance in real-life conditions to making a purchase based on a lab value.
 Patagonia’s Storm Racer Jacket’s relatively good breathability was one factor that led us to name it our best rain jacket for running.

 How long will a rain jacket’s waterproofing last?

 Sadly, nothing lasts forever, but with proper care and maintenance, you should enjoy many dry and comfortable years with your waterproof jacket.
 Several factors will impact your waterproof jacket’s lifespan.
 Repeated exposure to rain and sweat or body oils will start to wear away at the material’s waterproof coating and membrane over time.
-Jackets with 2.5-layer construction, like the Rab Phantom Waterproof Pull-On Jacket, have an inner layer to protect the rest of the jacket from sweat and body oils.
+Jackets with 2.5-layer construction, like the Rab Phantom Waterproof Pull-On Jacket, have an inner layer to protect the rest of the jacket from sweat and body oils and can extend the life expectancy of a jacket.

-To prevent material degradation, all jackets will come with specific care recommendations, most often avoiding standard detergents and high heat exposure, such as a clothes dryer.
+To prevent material degradation, all jackets will come with specific care recommendations, most often avoiding standard detergents and high heat exposure, such as a dryer.
 That doesn’t mean you should never wash your jacket.
-Occasional washing with a laundry soap specifically formulated for waterproof materials will remove dirt and body oils that wear out waterproof fabrics and extend the life of your jacket.
+Occasional washing with a laundry soap specifically formulated for waterproof materials will remove dirt and body oils that wear out waterproof fabrics, extending the life of your jacket.

-An easy way to extend the life of a waterproof jacket is by refreshing the durable water-repellent (DWR) coating.
-Apply a few drops of water to the exterior of your DWR-coated jacket — if the water soaks in instead of beading up and rolling off, your jacket has lost its water-resistant outer coating.
+An easy way to extend the life of a waterproof jacket is to refresh the durable water-repellent (DWR) coating.
+Apply a few drops of water to the exterior of your DWR-coated jacket.
+If the water soaks in instead of beading up and rolling off, your jacket has lost its water-resistant outer coating.

 You can reapply a DWR coating using a spray-on or wash-in product, such as Nikwax, that will bond to the outer material and refresh the jacket’s water-shedding capabilities.
-Always check your jacket’s care instructions and the instructions on the DWR-replenishment product before applying to be sure it is safe to use on those materials.
+Always check your jacket’s care instructions and the instructions on the DWR-replenishment product before applying to be sure it is safe to use.

 Is there a big difference between men’s and women’s rain jackets for running?

 Along with other clothing items, jackets feature designs for men’s and women’s specific body shapes.
 Wide versus narrow shoulders, a straight cut versus a waist taper, and wider and narrower hips are only a few differences between jackets made for different body types.
-Of course, if you find a jacket traditionally made for a different body type that feels the best for you, go with that one!
-The Rab Phantom Waterproof Pull-On Jacket is slimmer than many other jackets we tested, while the Outdoor Research Helium Rain Jacket has a much looser overall fit.
+Of course, we always recommend wearing the best jacket that fits your body, regardless of who it was intended for!
+The Rab Phantom Waterproof Pull-On Jacket is slimmer than many other jackets we tested, while the Outdoor Research Helium Rain Ultralight Jacket has a much looser overall fit.

 Most brands make equivalent models in both men’s and women’s jackets.